arangodb/kube-arangodb/docs/design/topology_awareness.md

 tries to distribute them in different zones in a cluster, so there can not be a situation where many pods of the same group exist in one zone and there are no pods in other zones.
 It would lead to many issues when a zone with many pods failed.
-When Kube-ArangoDB operator must add a new pod but all zones contain this group of pods then a zone will be chosen with the least number of pods from the specific group.
+When Kube-ArangoDB operator is going to add a new pod, but all zones already contain a pod of this group, then a zone will be chosen with the least number of pods from the specific group.

 #### Example